Types of Degrees Rehabilitation Professions Majors Are Getting

 |Orthotists and Prosthetists||21.8%||$69,120|

-Amount of Education Required for Rehabilitation Professions Major Jobs
+Amount of Education Required for Careers Related to Rehabilitation Professions

-Some careers associated with rehabilitation may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with rehabilitation require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for rehabilitation careers below.